LLM4Delay: Flight Delay Prediction via Cross-Modality Adaptation of Large Language Models and Aircraft Trajectory Representation: Results and Discussion

-This section evaluates our framework with different LLM backbones to compare how their varying linguistic capabilities affect prediction accuracy.
-We trained the overall model while replacing the LLM backbone with various candidates.
-For each backbone, experiments are conducted across our 12 monthly datasets, with separate training and testing on each month’s split, as illustrated in Figure \ref{fig:datastats}.
-Each scenario \( s_{i,t} \) contains the full context, including flight plan, weather, NOTAMs, and trajectories representing airspace conditions.
-This full context is provided to the model to indirectly predict the total delay \( D_i \) through the estimation of the post-terminal duration \( \hat{y}_i = f_\theta(s_{i,t}) \), using hyperparameters strictly following the reproduction details.

-Table \ref{tab:averagemodelcompare} and Figure \ref{fig:mae_model} present an average performance comparison of various LLMs on the flight delay prediction.
-Among the evaluated models, LLaMA-3.2-1B-Instruct consistently outperforms the others across most months and achieves the best overall average performance.
-We hypothesize that its high-quality pretraining corpus contributes to its ability to generalize to aeronautical information.
-Its instruction-tuned training enhances the ability to follow structured prompts, and despite having relatively few parameters, it is capable of capturing full context in post-terminal duration prediction.

-Across the evaluated models, those trained primarily as English single-language models tend to outperform multilingual models, suggesting that linguistic alignment with the structured English prompts in our framework provides an advantage.
-Interestingly, DeepSeek‐R1‐Distill‐Qwen‐1.5B, although distilled from the math‐specialized Qwen‐2.5‐1.5B‐Math model, performs better than its Qwen counterparts, suggesting that the distillation process may have introduced generalization capabilities.
-The TinyLLaMA variants demonstrate competitive performance, although they generally do not achieve the accuracy of LLaMA-3.2 models.
-The Pythia‐1B model achieves strong results, in some cases exceeding LLaMA-3.2-1B-Instruct, suggesting it could be a suitable candidate with appropriate training.
+To justify our choice of LLM backbone, this section evaluates our framework with varying $f_{\text{llm}}(\cdot)$, following the aforementioned evaluation protocol.
+Table~\ref{tab:llmablation} lists the evaluated LLM backbones and their average performance.
+Pythia-1B achieves the best overall performance, suggesting it is a promising backbone despite its small scale, potentially due to its pretraining corpus~\cite{pile} aiding generalization to aeronautical information.
+Under our setting and at this scale, English-centric models such as Pythia~\cite{pythia} and LLaMA~\cite{llama3} tend to outperform multilingual-focused models such as the Qwen3~\cite{qwen3.0} series, while instruction tuning has minimal impact on prediction accuracy.

-Although all models are provided with full context and trained until the trajectory embeddings align with the tokens that enable the LLM to predict delays with minimal error, different LLM backbones still exhibit varying levels of performance.
-This reflects the importance of the models' linguistic understanding in achieving accurate post-terminal duration prediction.
-Thus, it is not only the inclusion of the full context that matters, but also the model's ability to effectively interpret it to achieve the best predictive results.
-In addition to assessing the comparative effectiveness of each model, we demonstrate that the proposed framework is compatible with arbitrary LLM backbones by aligning trajectory representations specifically to the selected LLM’s embedding space.
-This highlights the potential of the proposed cross-modality adaptation technique for application to larger and more capable models.
+Although all models are provided with full context and trained to align trajectory embeddings with the LLM embedding space, different LLM backbones still exhibit varying performance.
+This highlights that accurate \(\Delta t_{\text{post},i}\) prediction depends not only on comprehensive inputs and effective cross-modality adaptation, but also on the model's linguistic capability to interpret them.
+LLM4Delay is compatible with arbitrary LLM backbones, demonstrating its scalability to larger, more capable models.